m8pple/arch2-2016-cw/README.md

   results (but not a grade), will be returned on Monday 27th.
   Submission is not required, but is obviously encouraged.

-- Friday 31st October 23:59: deadline for summative (graded)
+- Monday 3rd November 23:59: deadline for summative (graded)
   assessment.
 Whether or not you submitted for the previous deadline, everyone must submit for this deadline.
 This will be the part which results in the grade for this